 Google launches an updated version of Chrome-pixel Its prestigious.
 Will this time consumers be persuaded to prefer it over windows-based ultrabooks?

 So what has changed?
-The Pixel of 2015 Year Offers a metal shell almost completely identical to its predecessor, along with the same impressive 12.85-inch IPS screen and 2,560 × 1,700 pixel resolution, but at the same time you can find several upgrades under the hood - such as a dual-core Core i5-5200U chip The Broadwell Section Which offers a high base frequency in the 400MHzcore i5-3337U in the previous model (and a significantly enhanced built-in graphics core), 3GB LPDDR8, Bluetooth 4.0 connectivity, Wi-Fi connectivity with 802.11ac support and even two connections USB 3.1 Type C is up to date in addition to a couple connections USB 3.0 and SD card expansion slot.
+The Pixel of 2015 Year Offers a metallic shell that is almost identical to its predecessor, along with the same impressive 12.85-inch IPS screen with a resolution of 2,560 × 1,700 pixels, but at the same time you can find several upgrades under the hood - such as a dual-core Core i5-5200U chip The Broadwell Section Which offers a high base frequency in the 400MHzCore i5-3337U in the previous model (and a significantly enhanced built-in graphics core), 3GB LPDDR8, Bluetooth 4.0 connectivity, Wi-Fi connectivity with 802.11ac support and even two connections USB 3.1 Type C is up to date in addition to a couple connections USB 3.0 and SD card expansion slot.

-Google will also offer a more powerful version of the new Pixel, named Pixel LS, which will include a processor core i7, MEMORY RAM 16GB volume and volume storage Local double of 64GB.
+Google will also offer a more powerful version of the new Pixel, named Pixel LS, which will include a processor Core i7, MEMORY RAM 16GB volume and volume storage Local double of 64GB.
 The price?
 1,300 dollars

 Chrome OS is still Operating System A young woman who at best will offer a user experience similar to that of her competitors (and a much more limited user experience at worst), so it's not really clear why Google does not choose to perform a "Nexus act" and offer a quality product like the Pixel at a cost price ($ 400-500) ?) - In order to improve the familiarity and relevance of theChrome OS also in the middle market and steal a little more market share than whatPC And Mac.
 Maybe in the third incarnation of the mobile?
 We'll see.